Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  Splitting a number into parts is almost the same process.
+  Splitting an number into parts is the same process.
 The number before the decimal point is each A-part.
 The value 1.6 is A=1 so we take the part away leaving 0.6 remainder.

   <br /><br />

-  We divide the remaining value 0.6 by B scale.
+  We divide the remaining value 0.6 by B-part scale.
 In this example we will leave B=1 (no Scaling).

   <br /><br />